Raising Under £1m

 As we invest through the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) we require all companies to be incorporated and headquartered here in the UK.
 More information on EIS and SEIS here.

 Within Our Verticals

-We invest in businesses that are set to shape the future of Finance, Entertainment. and B2B Software.
+We invest in businesses that are changing the worlds of Work, Play and Finance.
 All of these categories are fairly broad, but if you are unsure whether or not you are a fit, please refer to our portfolio page.

 We have seen first-hand the ways in which software scales, and with this in mind we require companies to posses the ability to reach a significant valuation within 5 years.
-Given our expertise, we don't invest in Hardware or Life Sciences.
+We don't invest in Hardware or Life Sciences.